 Vice President for Inclusive Excellence at Texas State University

-Dr. Gigi Secuban currently serves as the inaugural vice president for Inclusive Excellence (VPIE) at Texas State University.
+Gigi Secuban, EdD, serves as the inaugural vice president for inclusive excellence at Texas State University.

-Secuban comes to Texas State from Ohio University, where she served as vice president for Diversity and Inclusion since 2018.
-While at Ohio University, she led the university to 5 straight years as a HEED award winner.
+Secuban comes to Texas State from Ohio University, where she served as vice president for diversity and inclusion.
+While at Ohio University, she led the university to five straight years as an INSIGHT Into Diversity Higher Education Excellence in Diversity Award winner.

-Secuban brings more than 25 years of experience in higher education to Texas State.
-Between 2012 and 2018, she served as associate vice chancellor for Student Affairs at the University of Illinois, Urbana-Champaign.
-She has been responsible for DEIA efforts, providing educational opportunities for students, faculty and staff around the various dimensions of diversity and intersections of identities, overseeing cultural and resource centers, creating and promoting an inclusive excellence strategic plan with university partners, fundraising to support DEIA, elevating DEIA through branding and assessing the campus climate.
+Between 2012 and 2018, she served as associate vice chancellor for student affairs at the University of Illinois Urbana-Champaign.
+She has been responsible for DEIA efforts, providing educational opportunities for students, faculty, and staff around the various dimensions of diversity and intersections of identities.
+She has also overseen cultural and resource centers, created and promoted an inclusive excellence strategic plan with university partners, fundraised to support DEIA, and elevated DEIA through branding and assessing the campus climate.

-Secuban earned her bachelor’s degree in psychology, master’s degree in health science/community health, and a doctorate in higher education administration from the University of Arkansas.
+Secuban earned a bachelor’s degree in psychology, a master’s degree in health science and community health, and a doctorate in higher education administration from the University of Arkansas.